cgtuebingen/emca/README.md

 For VMV 2021, the collection of three-dimensional data has been re-implemented from scratch and allows the collection of not only scalar heat maps, but fully RGB-colored data on the entire 3D scene geometry.

-**The final BibTex entry for the VMV 2021 version follow as soon as it is available, this is just a placeholder:**

 ```
-@inproceedings{ruppert2021emca,
+@inproceedings {ruppert2021emca,
-  booktitle = {Vision, Modeling \& Visualization},
+  booktitle = {Vision, Modeling, and Visualization},
+  editor = {Andres, Bjoern and Campen, Marcel and Sedlmair, Michael},
   title = {{EMCA: Explorer of Monte Carlo based Algorithms}},
-  author = {Ruppert, Lukas and Kreisl, Christoph and Blank, Nils and Herholz, Sebastian and Lensch, Hendrik P.A.},
+  author = {Ruppert, Lukas and Kreisl, Christoph and Blank, Nils and Herholz, Sebastian and Lensch, Hendrik P. A.},
   year = {2021},
-  publisher = {The Eurographics Association}
+  publisher = {The Eurographics Association},
+  ISBN = {978-3-03868-161-8},
+  DOI = {10.2312/vmv.20211377}
 }
 ```